BitcoinDesign/Guide/guide/how-it-works/ecash/design-best-practices.md

 ### Backup and restore for cashu
-The Cashu backup and restoration process is designed to ensure users can securely recover their wallets and maintain access to their bitcoin backed ecash tokens in the event they switch devices or experience data loss. **Users should only use their recovery seed phrase once.** Repeated use of the seed phrase for restoration can lead to synchronization issues and potential errors.
+The Cashu backup and restoration process is designed to ensure users can securely recover their wallets and maintain access to their bitcoin-backed ecash tokens in the event they switch devices or experience data loss. **Users should only use their recovery seed phrase once.** Repeated use of the seed phrase for restoration can lead to synchronization issues and potential errors.
 This is due to the fact that each time you restore, you might be dealing with an outdated state of the wallet, which can cause discrepancies in token balances and transactions.

 {% include tip/open.html color="blue" icon="info" label="Single Use Recovery" %}